at IMDEA Networks

 On the other hand, I led ISOC's AXIS (African Internet eXchange System) capacity building workshops in Burkina Faso, Niger, Benin, Mauritania, Congo, Liberia, and the Ethiopia ICT workshop.
 Besides, I gave a training course on Routing protocols and IXP to an ISP in the region and at the University of Abomey Calavi in July - August 2014.

 I am born and raised in Benin, a coastal West African country located between Togo and Nigeria.
-I obtained, in July 2006, my scientific A-level after which I was awarded a five-year grant to study at the Polytechnic School of Abomey-Calavi (EPAC) (University of Abomey-Calavi - UAC, Benin).
+I obtained, in July 2006, my scientific A-level after which I was awarded a five-year grant to study at the Polytechnic School of Abomey-Calavi (EPAC, University of Abomey-Calavi - UAC, Benin).
 I graduated with an Engineering degree in Networks and Telecommunications as the top of my class.
 Next, I joined EUPHORBIA Sarl, a local Internet Service Provider (ISP), as an intern.
 Working in such an environment triggered my desire to carry out research in the field of IP Networking and help achieve affordable Internet services for everyone.
 I have therefore been enrolled in the Masters of Science Programme in Telematics Engineering imparted by University Carlos III of Madrid (UC3M, Spain).
 I successfully got my master degree in September 2014.
-I am currently at the end of my 2nd year in the Telematics Engineering PhD Program (at the said University) with as PhD Directors Francisco Valera Pintor and Pierre Francois.
+From September 2017, I will be in the 4th year of the Telematics Engineering PhD Program (at the said University), with as PhD Directors Francisco Valera Pintor and Pierre Francois.